 The KP-2055 is a belt-drive turntable from Kenwood, featuring the same ARCB Anti Resonance Compression Base proprietary synthetic chassis as its more famous relatives.… Read more

 Here a few images of my Kenwood KD-600 direct-drive turntable, spinning records from my collection.
-The KD-600 turntable is an absolute classic and has become highly sought after these days.
+The KD-600 turntable is an absolute classic, highly sought after and well worth keeping an eye out for.

-Lots has been written about the Kenwood KD-600, like this for example.
+Much has been written about the fabulous Kenwood KD-600 direct-drive turntable, like this, this and this for example.
 I received mine from her original owner, with gorgeous SME Series Three tonearm, which I still have.… Read more